keikai/doc/dev-ref/Features_and_Usages.md

 ![ center]({{site.devref_image_folder}}/zss-essentials-validation-alert.png)

+### List
+There are 2 ways to specify a list criteria:
+#### List of values
+Specify the source field with comma-sperate values: `30 days,60 days`

+#### Named Range
+Specify a named range that contains a list of items: `=PRODUCT_LIST`

+### Alert

+There are 3 types of alerts and each of them has a different icon in the
+dialog:

-There are 3 types of alerts and each of them has a different icon in the dialog.
-For an error alert (red icon), you can retry and enter again or cancel to revert back to the original value.
-For a warning alert (yellow icon), you can click "Yes" to accept the invalid input, or, "No" to edit the invalid input, or "Cancel" to remove the invalid input.
-For an information alert (blue icon), you can click "OK" to accept the invalid value or "Cancel" to reject it.
+* For an error alert (red icon), you can retry and enter again or cancel to revert back to the original value.
+* For a warning alert (yellow icon), you can click "Yes" to accept the invalid input, or, "No" to edit the invalid input, or "Cancel" to remove the invalid input.
+* For an information alert (blue icon), you can click "OK" to accept the invalid value or "Cancel" to reject it.

+### Limitation:
 - custom validation is not supported yet.